STB will start accepting applications to hold business events for up to 250 people from Oct 1

 The new trade show and exhibition protocols were developed by the Alliance for Action on Enabling Safe and Innovative Visitor Experiences, co-led by Mr Lee Seow Hiang of Changi Airport Group and Ms Kwee Wei-Lin of Singapore Hotel Association, and working closely with industry stakeholders such as the National Association of Travel Agents.

-It has also explore ways to facilitate safe and innovative visitor experiences in Singapore amid the COVID-19 pandemic.
+It has also explored ways to facilitate safe and innovative visitor experiences in Singapore amid the COVID-19 pandemic.

 Safe itineraries designed by the alliance will be trialled with the MICE delegates of TravelRevive.